 Taking Advantage of LinkedIn’s Cross-Platform Compatibility

 The majority of social media websites online prefer to play their cards close to their chests; often considering others within the industry as competition.
-For those that use LinkedIn, most will realise that this isn’t the case – as the platform utilises a range of cross-compatible features that can be implemented on a range of websites, shared with other social media services and more.
+For those that use LinkedIn, most will realise that this isn’t the case – as the platform utilises a range of cross-compatible features that can be implemented on a range of websites, shared with other social media services and utilised in other promotional product services and more.

 What is cross-compatibility?

 As far as LinkedIn marketing solutions are concerned, the more compatible a feature, the more beneficial it can be.
 This is why the platform has introduced a range of varied features; from hashtags and geo-locations to aid in personalised marketing, to RSS feed implementation, social media sharing and more.

 How can these features be taken advantage of?

 Most people that want to utilise these features to their fullest potential undergo extensive training.
 There are several online training agencies that can help LinkedIn users to maximise their capabilities and improve their technical prowess.
 Once fully understood, the ability to create a well-connected hub of sales, transactions, conversions and engagements can be something that’s only possible with LinkedIn at the centre of that hub.